TheRabbittt/rpi-docker-setup/README.md

       - OPENVPN_USER=change me
       - OPENVPN_PASSWORD=change me
       - SERVER_REGIONS=change me
-      - FIREWALL_OUTBOUND_SUBNETS=172.100.0.0/24,192.168.1.0/24 #Needed to make arr stack reachable.
+      - FIREWALL_OUTBOUND_SUBNETS=172.100.0.0/24,192.168.1.0/24 #Needed to make  stack reachable.
 First part is container IPs second it LAN not sure which one is needed but one of them is :P
     ports:
       - 8081:8081     #For qbittorrent
       - 6881:6881     #For qbittorrent
       - 6881:6881/udp
-      - 9696:9696     #For Prowlarr
+      - 9696:9696     #For Prowl
       - 8191:8191     #For Flaresolverr
     restart: unless-stopped
     networks: